 The Office of College Life provides an information and resource center for students, staff and community members.
 It also enhances multiculturalism and diversity at De Anza.
-The office, in concert with De Anza Associated Student Body (DASB), clubs and staff, provides for numerous educational programs and events representing the college's diverse student and staff community.
+The office, in concert with the De Anza Associated Student Body (DASB), clubs and staff, provides for numerous educational programs and events representing the college's diverse student and staff community.

 Among the many services are a housing website and college posting approval.
-Free legal advice by a lawyer is also available.

-Location: Hinson Campus Center (Lower level, near Health
+Free legal advice from a lawyer is also available.
+Location: Hinson Campus Center